Dr Maria Eugenia Giraudo

 - Omukuti, Jessica, Barlow, Matt, Giraudo, Maria Eugenia, Lines, Tallulah & Grugel, Jean (2021).
-Derailing development or building back better: systems thinking in Covid-19 recovery is urgently needed to deliver sustainable development for women and girls.
-The Lancet Planetary Health
+Systems thinking in Covid-19 recovery is urgently needed to deliver sustainable development for women and girls.
+The Lancet Planetary Health 5(12): E921-E928.

 - Giraudo, Maria Eugenia (2021).
 Taxing the ‘crop of the century’ the role of institutions in governing the soy boom in South America.
 Globalizations 18(4): 516-532.